Ōgi logo Ōgi

 Promoted Rook

-A Promoted Rook () keeps all of the Rook's movement and additionally gains the ability to move one square diagonally in any direction, and captures in the same way.
+A Promoted Rook () retains all the movements of a Rook and additionally gains the ability to move one square diagonally, in any direction, and captures in the same manner.

 Bishop